tobias/splice/README.md

 * redis?
 * voldemort?
 * cassandra/hbase/...   — way too complicated to start with
+* dynamodb
+  * Has secondary indexes now!

 #### Unworkable

 * couchdb
   * impossible to produce even the most trivial of aggregates from views (largely due to `reduce_limit`, but the problem — an empty object is returned when e.g. 50 values are in a map — appears to occur even when that is set to false)
   * json documents + always-HTTP => fat
-* dynamodb
-  * Can only query by primary key
 * mongo: gtfo
 * graph databases (e.g. neo4j, orient, etc) seem ill-suited; though we have references and such, and modeling graphs will be a primary use case: